Neutrino dynamics in a non-commutative spacetime: Neutrino oscillation phase and probability

 To distinguish the phases associated with different neutrino trajectories, superscripts such as $\Phi_{i}^{p}$ are used, where each index $p$ identifies a distinct path characterized by its corresponding impact parameter $b_p$.
 The resulting phase difference that contributes to the neutrino transition probability in the presence of a non--commutative black hole depends on the individual neutrino masses $m_i$, the mass-squared differences $\Delta m_{ij}^2$, and the features of the gravitational background.
 When the non--commutative parameter $\Theta$ is set to zero, the expression for the phase difference recovers the standard result found in Ref. \cite{neu53}.

-The term $B_{ij}$ encodes the dependence on neutrino masses, whereas the influence of non--commutativity manifests through a correction to $A_{pq}$, which modifies both the accumulated phase and the amplitude of oscillation.
-Additionally, the coefficient $C_{ij}^{pq}$, which is sensitive to the value of $\Theta$, also varies with the masses $m_i$.
-The quantities $A_{pq}$ and $B_{ij}$ exhibit symmetry under the interchange of their respective indices, while $C_{ij}^{pq}$ is antisymmetric under either $p \leftrightarrow q$ or $i \leftrightarrow j$.
+{The term $B_{ij}$ carries the dependence on the absolute neutrino mass scale through the combination $\sum m_{ij}^2 = m_i^2 + m_j^2$, whereas the influence of non--commutativity manifests as $\sqrt{\Theta}$--dependent corrections to both $A_{pq}$ and $B_{ij}$, which modify the accumulated phase and the amplitude of oscillation.
+At the order retained here, these $\Theta$ corrections are entirely absorbed into $A_{pq}$ and $B_{ij}$, so that no separate, irreducible path--mass coefficient survives; both $A_{pq}$ and $B_{ij}$ are symmetric under the interchange of their respective indices.}

+{It should be emphasized that sensitivity to the absolute mass scale is not a generic feature of the oscillation probability.
+While individual phases $\Phi_k$ depend on $m_k^2$, the experimentally relevant phase difference $\Delta\Phi_{ij}^{pq}$ depends on the absolute scale only through the $\Delta b_{pq}^2\, B_{ij}$ contribution, which is proportional to $\sum m_{ij}^2$ and therefore requires genuinely distinct lensing paths, $b_p \neq b_q$.
+In the single--path limit $\Delta b_{pq}^2 \to 0$, the phase difference reduces to $\Delta m_{ij}^2\, A_{pq}$, recovering the standard result that observable probabilities are controlled solely by the mass--squared differences $\Delta m_{ij}^2$.
+The absolute--mass dependence reported below is thus a genuine but inherently multi--path effect, in line with the Schwarzschild analysis of Ref.~\cite{neu53}.}